freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/rosetta-code/lzw-compression.md

 ## Description
 <section id='description'>
 The Lempel-Ziv-Welch (LZW) algorithm provides loss-less data compression.
 You can read a complete description of it in the <a href="https://en.wikipedia.org/wiki/Lempel-Ziv-Welch" target="_blank">Wikipedia article</a> on the subject.
-It was patented, but it entered the public domain in 2004.
 </section>

 ## Instructions
 <section id='instructions'>
 Write a function that takes two parameters.
-The first parameter is a boolean.
-True indicates compress and false indicates decompress.
-The second parameter is either a string or an array to be compressed or decompressed, respectively.
+The first parameter is a boolean where `true` indicates compress and `false` indicates decompress.
+The second parameter is either a string or an array to be processed.
 If it is a string to be compressed, return an array of numbers.
 If it's an array of numbers to be decompressed, return a string.
 </section>

 ## Tests